-[Note: Much of this article originally appeared in the October 2010 issue of Informer: The History of American Crime and Law Enforcement.
-It is a revision of an article that first appeared on this website in 2002.]
+A version of this article appeared in the October 2010 issue of Informer: The History of American Crime and Law Enforcement.
+It is a revision of an article that first appeared on this website in 2002.

 Al Capone's ten-month imprisonment in Philadelphia gave rise to a number of conspiracy theories.
 The most complex theory was advanced by Real Detective magazine in 1931.
 That periodical charged that the real Al Capone was dead and the man who had served time for carrying a deadly weapon in Philadelphia was an imposter.

-To provide cover for the killing and to hold Capone's Chicago gang together, Torrio located Capone's illegitimate half-brother in Naples.
+To provide cover for the killing and to hold Capone's Chicago gang together, Torrio located a Capone illegitimate half-brother in Naples.
 He smuggled the man, reportedly named Giacomo Calabrese, into the United States.
-Torrio then arranged to have Calabrese locked away in Philadelphia with Capone's old bodyguard Frankie Rio (who must have cooperated in the conspiracy), so Rio could help the imposter learn Capone's history and characteristics.
+Torrio then arranged to have Calabrese locked away in Philadelphia with Capone's old bodyguard Frankie Rio (who must have cooperated in the conspiracy), so Rio could help the imposter learn the real Capone's history and characteristics.

 Real Detective magazine noted that the jailed Capone lookalike refused prison visits from a number of Capone family members, who would have recognized him as a fake.
 It argued further that, when the man was released in spring of 1930, he avoided contact with Capone's old friend, Chicago journalist Jake Lingle.
 Lingle's ability to blow the whistle on the phony Capone ended abruptly - along with his life - when he was shot in the back of the head later that year.

-In August, U.S. Bureau of Investigation Director John Edgar Hoover felt the matter was important enough for a Bureau investigation.
+In August, U.S. Bureau of Investigation (after 1935, the BOI was renamed "Federal Bureau of Investigation") Director John Edgar Hoover felt the matter was important enough for a Bureau investigation.
 He ordered L.B.
 Reed of the Washington office to check into the War Department records.
 A week later, he ordered W.A.
 McSwain, special agent in charge of the Chicago office, to compare Capone arrest data from the Chicago and Philadelphia police departments.

 McSwain responded on August 20.
 Fingerprints taken as Capone was transferred to Pennsylvania's Eastern State Penitentiary in August 1929 had been compared with those taken by Chicago police after the shooting of Johnny Torrio in 1925.
 The prints were determined to be identical.